Mingyu-Lian/AgileWebDev/README.md

 # AgileWebDev
-This is the Agile Web Development Repo
+This is the Agile Web Development
+Personal Assignment Repo

+## This is only for academical use